ddprrt/konamicode.js/README.md

 konamicode.js
 =============

-Easter-egg your website with the konami-code!.
+Easter-egg your website with the konami-code!
 Every developer loves to add some hidden, tiny bits and pieces into his website or web application once the project goes into its final and stressful phase.